DePaul University > Admission & Aid > Financial Aid > Types of Aid > Grants

 Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

-The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students who are ineligible from federal financial aid to apply for all forms of state financial aid.
+The RISE Act allows eligible students who are ineligible for federal financial aid to apply for all forms of state financial aid.
 The Alternative Application for Illinois Financial Aid provides a pathway for these students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant program for low-income college students.

-The DePaul grant is awarded to eligible undergraduate students who demonstrate financial need.
+The DePaul grant is offered to eligible undergraduate students who demonstrate financial need.
 You are automatically considered for it when you complete the FAFSA.
-Awards are based on the time of application and the availability of funds.
-The maximum award amount varies according to need.
+Amounts very, and are based on the time of application and the availability of funds.
+If a student is ineligible to file the FAFSA, they may receive an INAF award instead of a DePaul Grant.

 Federal Supplemental Opportunity Grant (FSEOG) is a program for undergraduate students working on their first bachelor’s degree, are eligible for a Federal Pell Grant, and who demonstrate exceptional need.
-DePaul University defines students with exceptional need as students with a zero Expected Family Contribution (EFC)/Student Aid Index (SAI).
-The EFC/SAI is calculated from the information provided on the FAFSA.
-Funds are limited and are awarded to students on an annual basis which are not guaranteed from year to year.
-The maximum award amount varies.
+DePaul University defines students with exceptional need as students with a zero or negative Student Aid Index (SAI).
+The SAI is calculated from the information provided on the FAFSA.
+Funds are limited and the maximum amount varies.

 The Teacher Education Assistance for College and Higher Education (TEACH Grant) is a federal grant program for undergraduate and graduate students who plan to teach, providing up to $4,000 per year.
+DePaul reserves these funds for students who have reached at least their sophomore year.
 Students who accept the TEACH Grant agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
-As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing your program of study for which you received a TEACH Grant.
+Recipients of a TEACH Grant must teach for at least four academic years within eight calendar years of completing their program of study for which they received a TEACH Grant.

-Before completing the TEACH Grant Consideration Request, you should fully understand the eligibility and service requirements of this grant.
+Before completing the TEACH Grant Consideration Request, students should fully understand the eligibility and service requirements of this grant.
 Read the information below closely.

 Eligibility Requirements for Undergraduate and Graduate Students

 • Have a cumulative GPA of 3.250 or higher.
-All eligible registered courses for the Federal TEACH program must be taken for a letter grade; “Pass/Fail” grades cannot be calculated into a qualifying cumulative GPA.
+Courses must be taken for a letter grade.

 • Be accepted into and maintain enrollment in one of the approved TEACH Grant-eligible programs.